- What Are Language Apps Like Duolingo?

 If you're looking for apps that will help you practice speaking and communication, consider Speakly.
 This language learning application is particularly effective at enhancing your listening and speaking skills.
 It starts by teaching you the 4,000 most statistically relevant words in your chosen language through tests and multiple-choice questions.

-HelloTalk is a fantastic language learning app that connects you with native speakers for language exchange.
-You can communicate through text messages, voice messages, video conferencing, and even exchange drawings.
+HelloTalk is a fantastic language learning app like Duolingo that connects you with native speakers for language exchange.
+You can communicate through text messages, voice messages, video chats, and even exchange drawings.

 For those focused on expanding their vocabulary, Drops is a valuable resource.
 Essentially a dictionary app, it helps you learn new words and phrases by combining audio recordings with dragging and dropping images to assemble word fragments in the correct order.
 You can also keep track of your progress, practice challenging words, and earn badges for your achievements.